selimslab/entrophy/README.md

  ## next steps

-a few bits of unsolicited advice :)
+a few bits of advice :)

 + think about data structures and their relationships